Install Windows Exporter¶

 Run windows_exporter¶

-should be in 'running' state in Services Windows app.
+Once downloaded, simply click on the executable windows_exporter should be in 'running' state in Services Windows app.

 To verify it, head over to the Services panel of Windows (by typing Services in the Windows search menu).
-In the Services panel, search for the windows_exporter
+In the Services panel, search for the windows_exporter entry in the list and make sure that your service is running properly.

 Warning

-is exposing metrics on port 9182.
+windows_exporter is exposing metrics on port 9182.
 Please make sure that the above requirements are fulfilled.

 Observing Windows host metrics¶